cosmos/developer-portal/hands-on-exercise/1-native/index.md

 * Prepare your computer to work with the Cosmos SDK v0.50.
 * Clone two minimal repositories that will get you started fast.
-* Begin implementing a Cosmos module for a checkers game using your own IDE; starting from an empty folder.
+* Begin implementing a Cosmos module for a checkers game using your own IDE, starting from an empty folder.
 * Create one stored object type.
 * Create one custom message for your blockchain.
 * Work with the message handler to create and save games.